dstefanov46/RC_2021/README.md

 # Reproducibility Challenge 2021: "End-to-End Learning of Coherent Probabilistic Forecasts for Hierarchical Time Series"

 ---
-This repository was created as part of Reproducibility Challenge 2021.
-In this challenge, we tried to reproduce the empirical results presented in the work "End-to-End Learning of Coherent Probabilistic Forecasts for Hierarchical Time Series" accepted at ICML 2021.
+This repository was created as part of [Reproducibility Challenge 2021](https://paperswithcode.com/rc2021/).
+In this challenge, we tried to reproduce the empirical results presented in the work [End-to-End Learning of Coherent Probabilistic Forecasts for Hierarchical Time Series](https://proceedings.mlr.press/v139/rangapuram21a.html) accepted at ICML 2021.
 Therefore, in this repository you can find the code used during that replication process.

+![The architecture of the model `HierE2E` proposed in the paper "End-to-End Learning of Coherent Probabilistic Forecasts for Hierarchical Time Series"](model_architecture.png)*The architecture of the model `HierE2E` proposed in the paper "End-to-End Learning of Coherent Probabilistic Forecasts for
+Hierarchical Time Series"*

 ## Requirements